mdebarros/documentation/deployment-guide/mojaloop-local-setup-mac.md

 # Mojaloop local environment setup for Mac
 The document is intended for an audience with a stable technical knowledge and would like to setup an environment for development, testing and contributing to the Mojaloop project.

-Before proceeding, please insure you have reviewed [mojaloop-deployment](mojaloop-local-deployment.md).
+Before proceeding, please insure you have reviewed [Mojaloop's deployment guide](./README.md).

 ## Setup Introduction